mafredri/asustor-platform-driver/README.md

 `cat /sys/class/leds/green\:usb/trigger` will list the available triggers, with the currently used one being marked with square brackes (e.g. `[none]  kbd-scrolllock kbd-numlock kbd-capslock ...`).

+Note that currently the disk-related triggers (like `disk-activity`) do **not** work with NVME drives.
+That's a general limitation of the Linux kernel that is independent of this project.
+If this feature is ever implemented in the kernel, it will automatically work with this driver.

 ### `it87` and PWM polarity

 This project includes a patched version of the `it87` module that is part of mainline kernel (`asustor-it87`).
 It skips PWM sanity checks for the fan because ASUSTOR firmware correctly initializes fans in active low polarity and can be used straight with `fancontrol` or similar tools.